High-Frequency Enhanced Hybrid Neural Representation for Video Compression: Experiments

 \textbf{Harmonic block.} To verify the effectiveness of the Harmonic block, we replace its harmonic activation function with the GELU activation function and the sinusoidal activation function \citep{siren} for variant (V6) and variant (V7).
 The result in Table \ref{table:part3} indicates that the adaptive harmonic activation facilitates the reconstruction of the details of the image by introducing periodic waveform features into the neural network.

 \textbf{Loss function.} In Variant (V8), we removed the frequency loss component, using only the spatial loss.
-This modification led to a decrease in reconstruction quality, with the PSNR dropping by 0.39 dB compared to our full loss function.
-In Variant (V9), we replaced our loss function with the L2 loss alone.
-This resulted in an even greater reduction in performance, with a PSNR decrease of 0.45 dB.
-In Variant (V10), we investigated the impact of the logarithmic function in the spectral weighting matrix by omitting it from our loss function.
-The results in Table \ref{table:part4} demonstrate the effectiveness of our loss function design.
+This led to a decrease in reconstruction quality, with a 0.39 dB drop in PSNR compared to our full loss function.
+In Variant (V9), we replaced our loss function with L2 loss alone, resulting in an even greater performance reduction, with a 0.45 dB decrease in PSNR.
+In Variant (V10), we evaluated the impact of the logarithmic function in the spectral weighting matrix by excluding it from the loss function.
+The results in Table \ref{table:part4} highlight the effectiveness of our loss function design.
 Additionally, the parameter $\mu$ governs the balance between frequency loss and pixel-level loss.
 A large value of $\mu$ leads the model to overly prioritize high-frequency information, while a small $\mu$ value may result in insufficient attention to high-frequency details, negatively impacting the textural quality essential for perceptual fidelity.
 Experimental results, as shown in Table \ref{table:mu}, demonstrate that setting $\mu$ to 100 yields the best performance, striking an optimal balance between detail preservation and reconstruction quality.